Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Brain Encoding

-\textbf{Linguistic properties in LMs and brains}: Understanding the reasons behind the observed similarities between language comprehension in LMs and brains can lead to more insights into both systems.
-Several works~\cite{schwartz2019inducing,kumar2022reconstructing,aw2022training,merlin2022language,oota2022neural} have found that using a fine-tuned BERT leads to improved brain predictions.
-However, it is not clear what type of information in the fine-tuned BERT model led to the improvement.
-It is unclear whether and how the two systems align in their information processing pipeline.
-Aw and Toneva~\shortcite{aw2022training} used four pre-trained large language models (BART, Longformer Encoder Decoder, BigBird, and LongT5) and also trained them to improve their narrative understanding, using the method detailed in Figure~\ref{fig:summarize_narratives}.
-However, it is not understood whether prediction of the next word is necessary for the observed brain alignment or simply sufficient, and whether there are other shared mechanisms or information that is similarly important.
-Merlin and Toneva~\shortcite{merlin2022language} proposed two perturbations to pretrained language models that, when used together, can control for the effects of next word prediction and word-level semantics on the alignment with brain recordings.
-Specifically, they find that improvements in alignment with brain recordings in two language processing regions–Inferior Frontal Gyrus (IFG) and Angular Gyrus (AG)–are due to next word prediction and word-level semantics.
-However, what linguistic information actually underlies the observed alignment between brains and language models is not clear.
-Recently, Oota et al.~\shortcite{oota2022joint} tested the effect of a range of linguistic properties (surface, syntactic and semantic) and found that the elimination of each linguistic property results in a significant decrease in brain alignment across all layers of BERT.
+To investigate whether large language models with longer context are learning a deeper understanding of the text,~\cite{aw2022training} used four pretrained large language models (BART~\citep{lewisetal2020bart}, Longformer Encoder Decoder~\citep{beltagy2020longformer}, BigBird~\citep{zaheer2020big}, and LongT5~\citep{guo2021longt5}) and also trained them to improve their narrative understanding, using the method detailed in Figure~\ref{fig:summarize_narratives}.
+They find that the improvements in brain alignment are larger for character names than for other discourse features, which indicates that these models are learning important narrative elements.
+However, it is not understood whether language models with the prediction of the next word are necessary for the observed brain alignment or simply sufficient, and whether there are other shared mechanisms or information that is similarly important.~\cite{merlin2022language} proposed two perturbations to pretrained language models that, when used together, can control for the effects of next word prediction and word-level semantics on the alignment with brain recordings.
+Specifically, they found that improvements in alignment with brain recordings in two language processing regions–Inferior Frontal Gyrus (IFG) and Angular Gyrus (AG)–are due to next word prediction and word-level semantics.
+However, what linguistic information actually underlies the observed alignment between brains and language models was not clear.
+Recently,~\cite{oota2022joint} tested the effect of a range of linguistic properties (surface, syntactic and semantic) and found that the elimination of each linguistic property results in a significant decrease in brain alignment across all layers of BERT.
+Further, syntactic properties are more responsible and have the largest effect on the trend of brain alignment across model layers.
+To further understand what aspects of linguistic stimuli contribute to ANN-to-brain similarity,~\cite{kauf2023lexical} systematically manipulated the stimuli (i.e., perturbed sentences’ word order, removed different subsets of words, or replaced sentences with other sentences of varying semantic similarity) and found that lexical semantic content rather than the sentence’s syntactic form is primarily responsible for the DNN-to-brain similarity.
+Similar to studies on pretrained models and brain similarity,~\citet{alkhamissi2024brain} investigated the reasons for the similarity of untrained language models and brain alignment by performing mechanistic interpretability of the models.
+By isolating components of the Transformer architecture (GPT-2 XL), they found that tokenization strategy and multihead attention are the two major components driving this better brain alignment.